Associate Professor - modern France; 20th century social, cultural, and political history; global youth history; women's and gender history

 |Office:||420 Paterson Hall|

-- European youth and women’s history
+- Global youth history

-- 20th century social and political history
+- 20th century French history

 Mobilizing Youth: Communists and Catholics in Interwar France (Durham and London: Duke University Press, 2009).

 “The myth of 1968: Clinging to pictures of a revolution in France,” Literary Review of Canada, November 2018.